guoweier/100_Games_With_Python/1_snake/readme.md

 ## Support
 If you enjoy this project, please consider starring the repo ⭐️ <br>
-It helps support GameHut and encourages future mini-games!
+It helps support 100_GAMES_WITH_PYTHON and encourages future mini-games!